dmcmanam/bbst-showdown/README.md

 http://www.eternallyconfuzzled.com/tuts/datastructures/jsw_tut_avl.aspx

 However, I have been unable to find a variety of AVL tree implementations in Java.
-Specifically, most Java implementations use height and recursion, arguably the most elegant; however, I wanted to implement a version with parent pointers, balance factors and no recursion.
+Specifically, most Java implementations use height and recursion, arguably the most elegant; however, I wanted to implement a faster version with parent pointers, balance factors and no recursion.

 Comparing in-order insertions with OpenJDK’s JDK 1.8 TreeMap and this AVL implementation with parent pointers, the difference is notable: